-“Our story is about two mothers who have survived the early years of motherhood, juggled careers, maintained marriages, and raised some kids who are now almost all teens.
-We’re in a new kind of woods, but we’re still finding our way like all mothers.
-When I started to think about what we’d write for this interview, it was a typical Thursday afternoon.
-I’d just dropped six boys off at our local turf field about a mile away from our houses.
-It’s often empty before the high-schoolers get there, and it’s the perfect place for practicing your soccer shots (and videotaping your best ones to put to some cool music and package up).
+“Our story is about two mothers who survived the genocide, were busy caring for their families, and raised almost every adult.
+We are in a new kind of forest, but we are still finding a way like all mothers.
+When I first thought about writing this interview, it was Thursday afternoon.
+I had just dropped off six boys in our neighborhood about a mile from home.
+There’s usually nothing left before high school students get there, and it’s a great place to practice your soccer photos (as well as your best video recording to put on cool music and mix).

-I stayed at the field for 20 minutes watching the boys.
-It felt like a real spring day, and even after this weird, mild Maine winter, spring is still most welcome.
-The light felt different too, as each season seems to me to usher its own light.
+I sat in the yard for 20 minutes watching the boys.
+Sounds like a real spring day, and even after this strange, cool winter in Maine, spring is still very welcome.
+The light felt different too, as each season seemed to introduce its light.
 I brought my camera to take pictures.
-I always do.
-Susan and I have said many times that our boys and their friends resemble puppies, and at thirteen-years-old, they still do.
-Then I had to drive my other kids in two different directions, so I left the field and punted the pick-up to Susan, who was able to swing by and grab them.
-This book of ours grew out this puzzle of juggling careers and motherhood.
-It’s a book based on friendship and a pure kind of collaboration.
+I do so.
+Susan and I have said many times that our boys and their friends are like puppies, and when they are thirteen, they are still the same.
+Then I had to move my other children in two different directions, so I left the arena and got into a van with Susan, who could swing and hold them.
+Our book has grown out of this chaos of motherhood.
+It is a book based on friendship and a pure way of cooperation.

-We are a photographer (me, Winky) and a writer (Susan) in Portland, Maine.
-There is one house between us (owned by our dear friends Alice and Dick) on our wide street which backs up to a lovely graveyard behind our houses.
-We have five kids and three dogs between us, and we each have a husband too.
-We’ve been neighbors for 11 years and we’re good friends, and we sort of parent our kids together in a way.
-There has been a lot of trading off of childcare over the years, especially when the kids were all little and running from house to house, often naked or in superhero attire.
-We were tired then.
+We are photographers (me, Winky) and author (Susan) in Portland, Maine.
+There is one house between us (our dear friends Alice and Dick) on our wide road that goes back to the beautiful cemetery behind our houses.
+We have five children and three dogs between us, and each of us has a husband too.
+We have been neighbors for 11 years and we are great friends, and we raised our children together in a way.
+There has been a lot of trade in childcare over the years, especially when children are young and running from house to house, often wearing nude or heroic costumes.
+We were tired at the time.

-Susan taught writing workshops, and founded a creative writing center in Portland called The Telling Room with a few writer friends.
-Then she moved to Beijing with her family for a couple years.
-She fought breast cancer there, and wrote a memoir about her family called The Foremost Good Fortune.
-A few years later she wrote a novel about another family, this one in Paris, called Paris Was the Place.
-I was raising my kids in Portland and trying to keep a photo career of some sort alive.
-Susan and I tried to collaborate on projects a few times but nothing ever got off the ground.
-Then one day almost three years ago at the end of another conversation about what we could possibly make together, I said to her, “What if I just send you a photograph every week and we’ll see what happens?”
+Susan taught writing workshops, and set up an art writing center in Portland called the Telling Room with a few friends who are writers.
+He then moved to Beijing with his family for a few years.
+She battled breast cancer and she wrote her family history called The Foremost Good Fortune.
+A few years later he wrote a novel about another family, this one in Paris, called Paris Was the Place.
+I was raising my kids in Portland and trying to keep a work of art of some kind alive.
+Susan and I tried to cooperate a few times but to no avail.
+Then one day about three years ago at the end of another conversation about what we could do together, I said to him, “What if I send you a picture every week and we’ll see what happens?”

-I started sending her images from my third floor studio on Monday mornings.
-Susan clicked on the file and let the image sink in.
-She didn’t try to interpret the photo really or in any way solve it, but just looked and then moved on with the day.
-On Tuesday mornings she tried to wake up early before anyone else in her house and re-open the file and take another quick look and start writing.
+I started posting pictures of him in my third-floor studio on Monday morning.
+Susan clicked the file and let the photo sink.
+He did not try to interpret the image or in any way solve it, but he simply stared and continued the day.
+On Tuesday morning he tried to get up before anyone in his house opened the file and looked up and immediately began writing.
 We did this 52 times without much discussion.
-We knew, almost without saying it, that it was better not to discuss this project or overthink it.
-But I couldn’t believe the stories Susan sent me each week, and I knew at the end of the year that we might just have something.
+They knew, almost without saying, that it was better not to talk about work or think too much about it.
+But I did not believe the stories Susan sent me each week, and I knew at the end of the year that we might have something.

-The stories Susan wrote about the photos were linked to her experience of being a mother, and she wanted each story to feel like a real conversation between the child in the photograph and the reader—like those moments when our kids tell us things that really matter to them and do it in a low stakes way so that we aren’t expecting the impact.
+The stories Susan wrote about the pictures were associated with being her mother, and she wanted each story to feel like a real conversation between the baby in the picture and the student – just like those times when our kids tell us important things. and we have done it in a low way so that we do not expect the impact.

-Along the way Susan and I learned to respect this project and let it grow organically.
-This means we didn’t censor it or judge it and in fact banished the censor somewhere down near the Maine state border.
-We are both proud of the book, and are grateful for the chance to slow time down with our kids.
-We all seem to need more time these days, and parenting can sometimes feel like a series of small endurance competitions.
-But inside the pages of our book, the kids appear to already know almost everything we mothers could teach them: how to hold their breath underwater.
-How to build cardboard wings for flight.
+Meanwhile, Susan and I learned to respect work and to allow it to grow.
+This means that we did not inspect or judge you and drive an image somewhere down the border of the Maine region.
+We are both proud of this book and thank you for the opportunity to spend time with our children.
+We all seem to need more time these days, and being a parent can sometimes sound like a series of small endurance competitions.
+But inside the pages of our book, children seem to know almost everything we mothers can teach ourselves: how to hold air underwater.
+How to make cardboard wings to fly.
 How to say hurtful things.
-How to say kinder things.
-There’s more time in the photographs to stand stock-still in a field, or idle the hours away talking to crows.
-No one hurries them.
-Least of all the camera.”
+How to say good things.
+There is a lot of time in pictures standing in the stock garden or doing nothing for hours talking to crows.
+No one is in a hurry.
+At least throughout the camera.